EOSIO/eosio-webauthn-example-app/README.md

 This starts a minimal test chain with some upgrades activated.
 This guide assumes you're already familiar with creating and using test chains.

+**Note: If using the Docker setup, only the account creation and token transfers must be done.
+All other steps are handled in the `setup` script.**

 ### Prerequisites:

 * Install `hidapi`; a library for communicating with USB and Bluetooth HID devices